Make Your Own Advocacy Materials

 - A report by the Education Commission of the States provides details on computer science in high school graduation requirements.

-Half of the highest paying jobs in America require you to know how to code.
-More information can be found in the report by Burning Glass.
+- Half of the highest paying jobs in America require you to know how to code, according to this report by Burning Glass.

 Twice as many Americans use computing in their jobs than previously reported, and half of those are in non-STEM fields.
 Outside of STEM fields, 40% of those doing complex computing work are women.

 - A quarter of all jobs are now "highly digitalized" and they're the highest paying quartile of jobs (up from 5% of jobs in 2002), according to a Brookings report.